JAlexandra7/ARIMA-Energy-Price-Forecaster/README.md

 For STL-ARIMA(5,1,1) I enabled robust fitting for the model (robust = TRUE) to make it more resistant to outliers.
 The weighting function reduced the influence of outliers, causing most outliers to be captured in the remainder component.
 As a result, the trend and seasonal patterns are be preserved and more accurately reflected the underlying structure of the time series.

 For the ARIMAX model I feature engineered three variables.
 Energy generation (gives the total energy generated for each trading period and date), Season (which gives the season for each observation) which was turned into three dummy variables (note that the dummy variable for autumn was dropped to avoid the dummy variable trap), and Is_Weeked (Which states whether any observation was on a weekday or a weekend).
+The ARIMAX model is a regression framework with ARIMA(2,1,2)(0,0,1)[48] errors, where the exogenous variables explain variation in the response and the residuals follow a seasonal ARIMA process.

 To identify the best ARIMA-GARCH model, I first evaluated which distribution (out of norm, ged, std, snorm, sstd) best fit the data by looking at kernel density plots.
 Then I made and used a grid search function that fit 108 different models combinations, varying the AR, MA, ARCH (p), and GARCH (q) orders across four volatility frameworks: sGARCH, fGARCH, and iGARCH.
 The best model was the ARMA(1,0) fiGARCH(1,1) model with the lowest AIC, BIC, Shibata and Hannan-Quinn.